ahlisbon/CJKmaterialProcessing/README.md

 - **ctrl + backslash (above the enter key)**
   - Stops the script and closes the program.
 You will no longer see the green square with an "H" in the taskbar.
 - **Pause *or* F12**
-  - Deativates hotkeys so you can use your keyboard like normal.
+  - Deactivates hotkeys so you can use your keyboard like normal.
 Press again to reactivate hotkey functionality.
-- **ctrl + shift + backslack (above the enter key)**
+- **ctrl + shift + backslash (above the enter key)**
-  - Completely turns off off the script.
+  - Completely turns off the script.

 ## -- ⌨ Hotkeys, listed in order of how to get bibliographic data on the spreadsheet.
 **Important:**